EmilioPeJu/dls_ade/docs/system_testing.rst

     This is the server repository path.
 This does not include the server name.
     The repository is cloned to a local directory in order for the comparison to take place.

     Note:
-    This is the same as the path used for :ref:`systest-attribute-comparison-settings`.
+        This is the same path as used for :ref:`systest-attribute-comparison-settings`.

+`.git`, `.gitattributes` and `.keep` folders and files are all ignored for this comparison.

 .. _systest-branch-comparison-settings: